-Allentown, known for its incredible downtown city views along Grandview Park, is becoming the talk of the town for businesses and individuals drawn to its low rent and housing costs.
+Allentown, known for its incredible views of Downtown along Grandview Park, is becoming the talk of the town among businesses and individuals drawn to its low rent and housing costs.

 Stats (from Niche)

 - Median Home Value: $42,312